Skip to content

 Method Signature

-// Increment a field by a specified value
+// Increment field by specified value

 setIncrBy(SFunction<T, ?> column, Number val)